 To bring up the Ruler, right-click on the page where you would like to use a ruler and click “Inspect Element”.
 Next, you need to enable it for the first time, click on the 3 vertical dots in the top-right and Settings.
 A new window will open, under the Elements section select Show Ruler option.

 If you want to limit the downloads speed, you can do that with Chrome Dev tools.
 It does not just limit the download speed of actual packages but streaming as well.
 Basically, you can isolate a tab and make the tab load according to the speed you just set.
 It works like a charm when you want to limit the bandwidth on your browser while watching a movie.

 To set the speed for a tab, go to the developer options, and click on the options button right next to audit and select settings or you can just press F1 key directly to open the settings.
 Go to the Throttling tab and click ‘Add custom Profile’.
 You can name the profile and set the download and upload speed.
 After adding the figures, Click ‘Add’ and you’re done.

 This profile would only work on the currently open tab and you would have to keep the developer options window active otherwise the throttling won’t work.
 To activate the profile, go to the network tab in developer tools and click the drop-down menu right next to Offline.
 Select the custom profile and your page is now throttled.
 Anything downloaded from this page will be throttled to the set limit.
 Just make sure not to close the inspect element window or refresh the page.

 How do you use Chrome Developer tool?

 Overall, the developer tools have more use cases than messing around with your fav websites.
 In short, anything that the website is not doing on the server side can be altered with Chrome developer tools.
-Alternatively, you can use Web Developer extension to get one-click access to all the features and more.
+Alternatively, you can use the Web Developer extension to get one-click access to all the features and more.